Treating Asthma With Bronchodilators

 - Salmeterol (Serevent®)

 - Combination medications: salmeterol and fluticasone (Advair®); formoterol and budesonide (Symbicort®); formoterol and mometasone (Dulera®).
 These contain both the long-acting beta agonist and an inhaled corticosteroid.

 Salmeterol and formoterol are the only inhaled long-acting beta 2-agonists available.
-They are used twice a day to maintain open airways for long-term control and must be used in conjunction with an inhaled corticosteroid for the treatment of asthma.
+They are used twice a day to maintain open airways for long-term control and must be used with an inhaled corticosteroid for the treatment of asthma.
 They have also been shown to be helpful in treating exercise-induced asthma.
 They are available in dry powder inhaler (DPI) form.

 Side effects of beta 2-agonists include: